 ‘Any type of storage device that can be removed from a computer while the system is running.
 Examples of removable media include CDs, DVDs and Blu-Ray disks, as well as diskettes and USB drives’

-There are two stand out risks when it comes to Removable Media – employees downloading and stealing/losing sensitive information and uploading Malware
+There is two stand out risks when it comes to Removable Media – employees downloading and stealing/losing sensitive information and uploading Malware to corporate systems.

 Scan for Malware – Another policy that really must be introduced is that all devices are scanned for Malware the second it is plugged